-He is well known for his work in the creative industries, advertising and marketing services agencies, digital media and publishing businesses, sponsorship consultancies, merchandising companies, scriptwriters and film makers)and in sports marketing.
+Philip is a Partner in Clintons, the leading media and entertainment law firm.
+He is well known for his work in the creative industries, advertising and marketing services agencies, digital media and publishing businesses, sponsorship consultancies, merchandising companies, scriptwriters and film makers and in sports marketing.

-Grant is an industry award winning and professionally accredited IT Consultant with more than 20 years experience of strategy, large change delivery and organisation transformation - primarily in financial services.
+Grant is an industry award winning and professionally accredited IT Consultant with more than 20 years’ experience of strategy, large change delivery and organisation transformation - primarily in financial services.

 He has always been a dedicated waterman from junior international to masters competitive swimming, swim teaching and squad coaching in the UK and US, a volunteer coxswain of RNLI lifeboats, competitive surf lifesaving and as a diehard recreational windsurfer.

 Grant is a physics graduate of Southampton University and of the United World College of the Atlantic.